|

 solutions depend on our implementation of qualitative alternatives.
 Indicators of real wealth: Absolutely fundamental to creating

-ecological or knowledge-based economies are measures of qualitative
+ecological or knowledge-based economies are Third-party certification: These

 systems are among the most important applications of the indicators discussed